LuanRT/YouTube.js/README.md

 start();
 ```

-You can also download only a portion of a video by specifying a range:
+You can also specify a range:
 ```js
 const stream = youtube.download(VIDEO_ID, {
   //...